Ophiocordyceps sinensis: Use in traditional Asian medicines

 The use of caterpillar fungus as folk medicine apparently originated in Tibet and Nepal.
 So far the oldest known text documenting its use was written in the late 15th century by the Tibetan doctor Zurkhar Nyamnyi Dorje (Wylie: Zur mkhar mnyam nyid rdo rje) [1439–1475]) in his text: Man ngag bye ba ring bsrel ("Instructions on a Myriad of Medicines"), where he describes its use as an aphrodisiac.

-The first mention of Ophiocordyceps sinensis in traditional Chinese medicine was in Wang Ang’s 1694 compendium of materia medica, Ben Cao Bei Yao.
+The first mention of Ophiocordyceps sinensis in traditional Chinese medicine was in Wang Ang's 1694 compendium of materia medica, Ben Cao Bei Yao.
 In the 18th century it was listed in Wu Yiluo's Ben cao cong xin ("New compilation of materia medica").
 The ethno-mycological knowledge on caterpillar fungus among the Nepalese people is documented.
 The entire fungus-caterpillar combination is hand-collected for medicinal use.

 In traditional Chinese medicine, it is regarded as having an excellent balance of yin and yang as it is considered to be composed of both an animal and a vegetable.
-They are now cultivated on an industrial scale for their use in traditional Chinese medicine.
-However, no one has succeeded so far in rearing the fungus by infecting cultivated caterpillars; all products derived from cultured Ophiocordyceps are derived from mycelia grown on grains or in liquids.

-The compound cordycepin, a derivative of the nucleoside adenosine, is found in caterpillar fungus as well as other Cordyceps species.
-Cordycepin has several potential medicinal and therapeutic applications, it has also displayed cytotoxicity against some leukemic cells in vitro.
-At least one clinical trial of cordycepin as a leukemia treatment is in progress.
+Wild-collected "cordyceps" is not always true O. sinensis, even when the location and the host insect matches.
+This has resulted in the description of new species such as Cordyceps liangshanensis (Liangshan, China; many Nepali "cordyceps" are also incorrectly identified to be this species, and no new names for them have been proposed yet) and Samsoniella hepiali (Qinghai, China).
+Despite not being the same species when examined using a modern method, these species are used in broadly the same way in traditional medicine.
+There are also "cordyceps" species that are traditionally known to be different from O. sinensis but nevertheless thought to be have a similar tonifying action.
+China is home to at least 299 species of "cordyceps" in this broadest sense.

+It is marketed for various health benefits but lacks sufficient scientific evidence for safety or effectiveness, and quality can vary due to inconsistent processing and labeling.

+Secondary metabolites

+A 2008 source reports that O. sinensis contains cordycepin, an adenosine derivative originally discovered in C. militaris.
+However, this study uses store-bought material labeled as O. sinensis without any molecular confirmation that it is indeed the species.
+A more in-depth 2017 study, which fully characterized the biosynthetic machinery for cordycepin, found that O. sinensis does not produce cordycepin.
+This discrepancy underscores the importance of correctly identifying "cordyceps" species.